Privacy policy

 4. Our promise to you

 Our supporters are incredibly important to us.
-Without them, we simply wouldn’t be able to help the people who need us, or carry on providing and developing the services that so many depend on.
+Without them, we simply wouldn’t be able to help the people who need us or carry on providing and developing the services that so many depend on.
 Our supporters help us in all kinds of valuable ways – whether it’s giving up their time, donating money, goods or services, campaigning, or spreading the word about what we do.
-However you decide to help, we’ll always respect your rights and your choices.
-Sue Ryder is committed to protecting and respecting your privacy.
+However, you decide to help, we’ll always respect your rights and your choices.

 We are responsible for protecting your personal information as a ‘data controller’ under applicable data protection legislation.
 If you have any queries about this policy or how we use your personal information, please contact our Supporter Care team on 0808 164 4572, email supportercare@sueryder.org or write to the Data Protection Officer at the address below.